 - Don’t reveal too many details and make people curious to find out more by watching the video.

-- Add relevant hashtags to your video descriptions as they help categorise the video and improve your SEO.
+- Add relevant hashtags to your video descriptions, as they help categorize the video and improve your SEO.

 - Keep sentences and paragraphs short to make your description easy to read and mobile-friendly.

 - You can also use your descriptions to direct people to other useful resources like similar or related videos by adding the URL.